thanhtran3k/scatify/README.md

 # scatify
 Welcome, this is Catto.
-I built this website with helps of NodeJS, ExpressJS framework, EJS for the front-ent and noSQL database Firebase.
+I built this website with helps of NodeJS, ExpressJS framework, EJS for the front-end and noSQL database Firebase.

 1. Download my project to your computer.
 2. Open Git Bash.